 Education Requirements and Career Roadmap

 Here is where you can find out how to become a sports manager.
-Learn about the specific education requirements and research the experience you’ll need to obtain to further your career in this field.
+Learn about the specific education requirements and research the experience you’ll need to obtain to further your career in the sports management field.

 What Is a Sports Manager?

 A sports manager is responsible for overseeing the scheduling and organization of their clients.
-Sports managers are hired by organizations and individual athletes.
+Professional sports managers are hired by organizations and individual athletes.
 Unlike a sports agent, a sports manager does not focus on negotiating contracts for their clients.

 Rather, they ensure that their clients are receiving the proper training, nutrition, and personal attention that will enable them to perform to the utmost of their abilities.
 The specific duties of a sports manager will vary widely according to the needs of their clientele.